ErinJY/How-to-Play-Chocolate-Doom-on-VisionFive/Readme.md

 # **Install Instructions**

-Make sure you have installed Node.js into the Fedora system.
+Make sure you have installed Node.js into the VisionFive Fedora system.
 For instructions, refer to [Wiki](https://wiki.rvspace.org/en/Product/VisionFive/ApplicationNotes/V8_Demo).

 The following are the command lines for using the `visionfive_chocolate-doom.tar.gz`  package: